kaichun2/BunnyWorld/README.md

 `git pull`

-### Then, move to your own branch (so you don't accidentally mess with the main code by accident):
+### Then, move to your own branch (so you don't accidentally mess with the main code):

 `git checkout <branch_name>`  (exclude <>, add **-b if you are creating a new branch**, will otherwise move you to that branch)